The Lakes South Morang College

 The Lakes South Morang College, formerly The Lakes South Morang P–9 School, and also known as The Lakes, is a school situated in the northern suburbs of Melbourne, Australia, within the City of Whittlesea local government area.

 History

 The school was previously called The Lakes South Morang P-9 School.

 As of June 2023 the principal is Bill Panas.

+In March of 2025, the House names were changed to better connect with Aboriginal culture, specifically the Wurundjeri people of the Kulin Nation.

 Campuses

 Primary campus

 This site has an administration area, general purpose classrooms that open onto flexible learning spaces, an art room, and a library.
 Students are required to bring an iPads to each class.

+As of February 2026, Years 5-6 are transitioning from iPads to Notebooks for more effective learning, and to prepare them for secondary campus.